TsukiCTF/Image-Hosting/README.md

 ## Main Features
 - Anonymous image upload
 - User registration, login, logout system
-- View personal photo gallery for registered users
+- View personal profile page with photo gallery for registered users
 - Ability to delete images for registered users
-- View images uploaded for registered users

 ## Install
 First, clone this repository to your machine: